zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 published: 2025-01-26

 # Optional
-description: The first 240 characters of the article will be automatically selected as the description.
+description: The first 240 characters of the article will be automatically selected as the excerpt.
 updated: 2025-03-26
 tags:
   - Blog Theme
   - Guide

-# Advanced, optional
+# Advanced, Optional
 draft: true/false
 pin: 1-99
 toc: true/false